 A sudden and direct effect of an external force that causes physical injury of which we are able to determine the medical nature and location.

 Admission

-Institutional admission for at least 1 night, if and insofar as the insured care can only be offered at an institution on medical grounds.
+Admission to an institution for at least one night, if and insofar as the insured care can only be offered at an institution on medical grounds.

 Basic insurance